Hapag-Lloyd/rds-proxy-password-rotation/README.md

 1. Python 3.10 or later
 2. For each db user:
+   1. Clone the user in the database and grant the necessary permissions.
+We suggest to add a `-clone` suffix to the username.
-   1. Create a secret in AWS Secrets Manager with the following key-value pairs:
+   2. Create a secret in AWS Secrets Manager with the following key-value pairs (for every user and its clone):
+      - `rotation_type`: "AWS RDS"
+      - `rotation_usernames`: Optional.
+The list of usernames that a part of the rotation, e.g. `["app_user", "app_user-clone"]`.
+         If not provided, `username` is used only.
+      - `proxy_secret_ids`: Optional.
+The list of ARNs of the secrets that are attached to the RDS Proxy, e.g.
+        `["arn:aws:secretsmanager:region:account-id:secret:secret-name"]`.
+If not provided, the proxy credentials are not adjusted.
+      - `database_host`: The hostname of the database
+      - `database_port`: The port of the database
+      - `database_name`: The name of the database
       - `username`: The username for the user
       - `password`: The password for the user

       This credential will be used by the application to connect to the proxy.
 You may add additional key-value pairs as needed.
-   2. Clone the user in the database and grant the necessary permissions.
-We suggest to add a `-clone` suffix to the username.
+3. If you are using RDS Proxy:
-   3. Create two secrets (for the original user and the clone) in AWS Secrets Manager with the following key-value pairs:
+   1. Create a secret in AWS Secrets Manager with the following key-value pairs:
-     - `username`: The username for the user
+      - `username`: The username for the user that the proxy will use to connect to the database
-     - `password`: The password for the user
-   These credentials are used by the proxy to connect to the database.
-You may add additional key-value pairs as needed.
+      - `password`: The password for the user that the proxy will use to connect to the database
+   2. Attach the secret to the RDS Proxy.

 ## Architecture